-23 Affected activities
+Affected activities

-24 Intermediate effects can also be a change in activity, practice or technology such as amounts of fertiliser should be described by the activity data categories that are used to prepare national GHG inventories
+Intermediate effects can also be a change in activity, practice or technology such as amounts of fertiliser applied to fields or population of animals in each livestock population category.
+For these effects, they should be described by the activity data categories that are used to prepare national GHG inventories according to IPCC guidelines.
+The activity data categories are used to estimate GHG emissions following guidance in Chapters 7 and 8.